Searching ...

 Paying Ohio Property Taxes

-Ohio property taxes are paid biannually or in half-year installations.
+Ohio property taxes are paid biannually or in half-year installments.
 One half must be paid by December 31, with the second half due by June 20.
 When it comes time to pay your Ohio property taxes, you’ll receive a bill from your county treasurer stating how much you owe.

 Ohio Property Tax Credits